 If you are already one of my members or have an inactive account and you’d like to get going again, I’m happy to help answer any questions on how to order or get you on the right track.
 My member number is 3731456, if your account is no longer active you can get set up again HERE.

 Get your happy plant home + garden concentrate and other plant-based products here!

 Please message me with questions!
-When you’re ready to order or reactivate your membership be sure to use my member number 3731456 and referral link to order (go to this page to order) so I can make sure you get the real deal on these products (so many counterfeits out there!) and so you get the best possible prices.
+When you’re ready to order or reactivate be sure to use my member number 3731456 and referral link to order (go to this page to order whatever you’d like) so I can make sure you get the real deal on these products (so many counterfeits out there!) and so you get the best possible prices.
 I also send out tips and educational text classes to my members so you can learn how to use your oils and receive all of the wellness benefits, too!

 I am confident from over five years of experience as a happy product user and visiting their farms that Young Living oils are safe, clean and super effective products, so that’s the brand I feel comfortable recommending when I’m sharing oils tips or recipes!